-Atlantic Shores Offshore Wind, LLC (Atlantic Shores) is requesting an incidental harassment authorization (IHA), pursuant to section 101(a)(5)(D) of the Marine Mammal Protection Act (MMPA) (16 U.S. Code § 1371(a)(5)(D)) and 50 Code of Federal Regulations (C.F.R.) § 216.107 (New IHA Request).
-This request would allow for the incidental Level B harassment of small numbers of marine mammals during site characterization surveys, including high-resolution geophysical (HRG) sources, off the coasts of New Jersey and New York, within and in proximity to the area of the Commercial Lease of Submerged Lands for Renewable Energy Development on the Outer Continental Shelf (OCS)-A 0499 and OCS-A 0549 (Lease Areas) and export cable routes (ECRs).
-Atlantic Shores is currently conducting marine site characterization surveys under a National Marine Fisheries Service (NMFS)-issued IHA covering the period from April 20, 2022 through April 19, 2023.
+Atlantic Shores Offshore Wind Bight, LLC (Atlantic Shores) is requesting an incidental harassment authorization (IHA), pursuant to section 101(a)(5)(D) of the Marine Mammal Protection Act (MMPA) (16 U.S. Code § 1371(a)(5)(D)) and 50 Code of Federal Regulations (C.F.R.) § 216.107 (New IHA Request).
+This request would allow for the incidental Level B harassment of small numbers of marine mammals during site characterization surveys, including high-resolution geophysical (HRG) sources1, off the coasts of New Jersey and New York, within and in proximity to the Commercial Lease of Submerged Lands for Renewable Energy Development on the Outer Continental Shelf (OCS)-A 0541 (Lease Area) and export cable route (ECR) area.
+Atlantic Shores is currently conducting marine site characterization surveys under a National Marine Fisheries Service (NMFS)-issued IHA covering the period from August 10, 2022 through August 9, 2023.

-Atlantic Shores requests an IHA to continue with the same site characterization surveys within the same survey area as previously conducted in the previously issued IHA.
-Per email correspondence with National Oceanic and Atmospheric Administration (NOAA) Fisheries Office of Protected Resources (OPR) staff (personal comm.
-With Ben Laws, December 16, 2022), this request initiates an abbreviated notice for a new IHA from your agency, instead of a renewal of the current IHA.
-A New IHA Request was determined to be appropriate due to the recent availability of updated marine mammal density estimates for the survey area as published by Roberts et al. in June 2022.
+Atlantic Shores requests an IHA to perform the same site characterization surveys within the same survey areas as previously authorized by NMFS.
+Per email correspondence and a virtual meeting with National Oceanic and Atmospheric Administration (NOAA) Fisheries Office of Protected Resources (OPR) staff (personal comm. with Kelsey Potlock and Carter Esch on February 3, 2023), this request initiates an abbreviated notice for a new IHA from your agency, instead of a renewal of the current IHA.
+A New IHA Request was determined to be appropriate due to the recent availability of updated marine mammal density estimates for the survey areas as published by Roberts et al. in June 2022.
 This data serves as the basis for revised calculations of potential takes by Level B harassment from the operation of certain HRG sound sources.
-In addition to new density data, updates under this New IHA Request account for updated population estimates published in the U.S. Atlantic and Gulf of Mexico Marine Mammal Stock Assessments 2021 (Hayes et al. 2022).
+In addition to the incorporation of new density data, the New IHA Request includes updated population estimates published in the Draft U.S. Atlantic and Gulf of Mexico Marine Mammal Stock Assessments 2022 (Hayes et al. 2023).

-All proposed activities under this request are identical to those presented in the application for the issued IHA (the Original Application; Attachment 1), filed December 15, 2021.
+All proposed activities under this request are identical to those presented in the application for the issued IHA (the Original Application; Attachment 1), which was originally filed April 2022 and updated May 2022.
 Table 1 provides a summary of activities and a demonstration of no changes between the Original Application and this New IHA Request, as well as references to relevant information from the Original Application.